Dissipative Cylindrical Collapse of Charged Anisotropic Fluid: Summary

 \section{Summary}

-We have formulated, by the help of General Relativity, the field equations for the case of dissipative cylindrical collapse in presence of heat flow, free-streaming radiation, and shear viscosity and have obtained a few results.
+Here we have formulated the general relativistic field equations for the case of dissipative cylindrical collapse in presence of heat flow, free-streaming radiation, and shear viscosity and have obtained a few results.
 We have derived the relation between the expansion $\Theta$, the shear $\sigma$ and the energy flowing out of the cylinder in the form of heat flux $q$ and free-streaming radiation.
 By employing the Darmois-Israel junction condition for the smooth matching of interior and exterior spacetimes at the boundary $\Sigma$, we have verified the relation between the specific energy of the cylinder due to the electromagnetic field and the mass of the collapsing matter.
 The total luminosity of the collapsing matter as visible to a distant observer, depends on the energy flux associated with the collapse.
 This energy flux over the hypersurface $\Sigma$ bounding the cylinder, is dependent on the effective radial pressure and the charge per unit length of the cylinder.
 The dynamical equations for the collapse is derived from the Bianchi identities with the help of Misner-Sharp formalism for this non-adiabatic, anisotropic and dissipative fluid and the equation for the effective Newton's second law of motion is constructed.
-Finally, we have presented the solution to the field equations for the given matter distribution undergoing cylindrical collapse and have interpreted its significance from a physical point of view.
+Finally, we have derived the solution to the field equations for the given matter distribution at later stages of collapse.
+Under this condition the energy flux out of the boundary of the collapsing matter vanishes and the luminosity for distant observer also vanishes.
+The collapse is bounded by the event horizon.

+As future work we are considering the solutions which represent the viscous collapsing matter from the onset of collapse to the final state of singularity and the status of the corresponding energy conditions.